Chicken feed cost calculator, explained

 20 hens132198$73$86$99

 Cost columns use the midpoint of the lb/month range.
-Heavy- breed flocks (Brahma, Jersey Giant) bump these by ~20%; free-range supplement at 30% drops them by roughly 30%.
+Heavy-breed flocks (Brahma, Jersey Giant) bump these ~20%; 4–8 hr/day run access in growing season drops them roughly 25–30%.
+The lb/month range is calculator-driven; the heavy-breed bump and free-range reduction are directional adjustments, not extension-sourced precision.

 Local feed mills (look for “feed and seed” in rural-route towns, or your county's Tractor Supply if they stock house brands) sell house-brand layer feed at 20–30% below name-brand retail at the same nutritional spec.
 A 6-hen flock saving 25% on the bag spends ~$70/year less.
-Talk to a feed mill before committing to one brand.
+The conversation takes ten minutes and is the single highest-leverage thing on this page — make the call before you commit to a brand.

 Order-of-magnitude pricing in 2026:

 Open trough feeders waste 15–30% of feed before any deliberate fix.
-The calculator outputs feed CONSUMED; what you BUY is consumed plus waste.
-Three fixes that materially drop monthly feed cost:
+The calculator outputs feed CONSUMED; what you actually BUY is consumed plus waste, and the spread between the two is where most backyard flocks bleed money.
+Three fixes that pay back fast:

-Don't confuse this with free-range as primary feed — that doesn't work.
-Even mostly-ranged flocks need 50%+ of calories from a balanced commercial feed for protein and calcium.
-The savings are on the supplement portion, not the base ration.
+Don't confuse supplement-range with free-range as primary feed — that doesn't work.
+Even mostly-ranged flocks need 50%+ of calories from a balanced commercial ration for protein and calcium.
+Backyard pastured-only experiments produce thin shells and stalled lay rates within a couple of months; the savings are on the supplement portion, not the base ration.

 For a 6-hen layer flock at typical 2026 pricing ($0.52/lb, 50-lb bags from a feed mill):